QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 security drills, enhancing the proactive verification ability of defense systems against real-world threats.

-# Challenges of Integrating Service-oriented AI into Network Management
+# Challenges of Integrating Network Digital Twin and Agentic AI into Network Management

 In addition to the research challenges in coupling AI and network management specified in {{?I-D.irtf-nmrg-ai-challenges}}, this document